“If we learn to understand each other, we will learn to understand ourselves”. (Sarah Gadon)

 In many ways RE is the beating heart of the curriculum.
 It address the ‘things’ that inspire, motivate, give meaning to and often give controversy to life.
 It informs our understanding of history, politics, conflict, science and the arts, and shows us the ideas that have shaped the world in the past and continue to shape the world today.
 It gives us the language and perspective to question the world around us, as well as the ability to understand the rituals, beliefs and practices that define communities.
 RE challenges us to ask questions with deep and personal meaning, whilst allowing us to accept that sometimes there are no definitive answers.
 It equips us with a cultural, social, moral and spiritual knowledge that aids mental and physical development, and gives us the skills to thrive within a society that is increasingly defined by its diversity and multiculturalism.
 Notwithstanding, in our complicated and confusing world, RE is the beautiful tool with which we can unpick the misunderstandings, challenge the prejudices and obliterate the stereotypes that cause conflict and tension.

-At GCSE pupils will follow the EDUQAS curriculum, taking the following options:
+At GCSE, students will follow the EDUQAS curriculum, taking the following options:

 •Issues of Philosophy and Ethics